ncoghlan/misc/notes/pep_ideas/core_packaging_api.rst

 the job).

-At the PyCon 2011 language summit, the decision was made to adopt distutils2 wholesale into Python 3.3 as the "packaging" package.
+At the PyCon 2011 language summit, the decision was made to adopt distutils2 wholesale into Python 3.3 as the ``packaging`` package.
 At `Éric Araujo's recommendation`_, that decision was reversed late in the Python 3.3 release cycle, as he felt the distutils2 code, and the PEPs it was based on simply weren't ready as the systematic fix that was needed to convince the community as a whole to migrate to the new packaging infrastructure.

 In the ensuing discussion, many good points were raised.
-This essay is my attempt to take a step back and *clearly define the problem that needs to be solved*.
+This essay started as my attempt to take a step back and *clearly define the problem that needs to be solved*.
 Past efforts have tried to work from a goal statement that consisted of little more than "fix Python packaging", and we can be confident that without a clearer understanding of the problems with the